London campus or live online

 An undergraduate honours degree in art and design, architecture, computing or engineering-related subjects.

 Applicants without a degree who have significant industry experience in game or related creative subjects will be considered.

 Suitable applicants will be asked to submit a creative portfolio.

+Currently you must be living and have the right to study in the UK to study a postgraduate degree on campus.
 International students can choose our live online mode of study.
-You must be living and have the right to study in the UK to study a postgraduate degree on campus.
-If you require a visa to study in the UK you will need to choose our live online mode of study.

 English language requirements

 All our courses are taught in English.
 If your first language is not English, you may need to complete an English language test, such as a Pearson English language test (PTE Academic) or International English Language Testing System (IELTS) test, to demonstrate you have the language skills needed to complete your degree.

 |IELTS||6.5 IELTS (with a minimum of 6.0 in Reading and Writing and 5.5 in Speaking and Listening)|